4est-is-Forrest/square-iron/content/docs/Connectors/_index.md

 _Not covered in Doc: General Context_

 **Note:** I refer to a browser writing cookies locally as 'cookies persisting.'

-The third function of this module specifically addresses this factor.
+The third function of this module specifically addresses this.

 Cookies persistence must be asserted due to Google Chrome's 30-second intervals of writing to its 'Cookies' file.
 After a login is successful, a Session queries the instance's JSON service repeatedly until a status code 200.